dianisley/PythonfromZerotoHero/Object Relational Mapping/README.md

     pip install SQLAlchemy

-Next step will be installing the database drivers you wil lbe connecting with.
+Next step will be installing the database drivers you will be connecting with.
 By default SQLAchemy works with [SQLite](https://www.sqlite.org/index.html).

 ## Connecting to a Database

 Whenever we want to use SQLAlchemy to interact with a database, we need to create an Engine.
-Engines, on SQLAlchemy, are used to manage two crucial factors: Pools and Dialects (we wil lreveiew these concepts later on), SQLAlchemy uses them to interact with DBAPI functions.
+Engines, on SQLAlchemy, are used to manage two crucial factors: Pools and Dialects (we wil lreview these concepts later on), SQLAlchemy uses them to interact with DBAPI functions.

 :one: To create an engine and start interacting with databases, we have to import the create_engine function from the sqlalchemy library and issue a call to it:

     from sqlalchemy import create_engine
     engine = create_engine('sqlite:///./company_balancesheet_database.db')

-This example creates a SQLite engine to communicate with an database called company_balancesheer_database.db stored in the current directory via a relative path in the second line.
+This example creates a SQLite engine to communicate with an database called company_balancesheet_database.db stored in the current directory via a relative path in the second line.
 Note that, creating an engine does not connect to the database instantly.
 This process is postponed to when it's needed (like when we submit a query, or when create/update a row in a table).

 ## Modelling the Database